plabayo/rama/README.md

 > (*) we no longer depend upon `tower` directly, and instead
 > have made a permanent fork of it, available at: <https://github.com/plabayo/tower-async>
+>
+> We do still contribure to `tower` as well and the goal is to move back to tower
+> once it becomes more suitable for our use cases.

 ## FAQ